dbaarda/workspace-tools/3DPrinting.md

 **next** extrusion speed.

-If the printer always printed at constant extrusion rates, using a constant sufficiently large retraction would be fine, since the pressure to relive and restore would be the same.
+If the printer always printed at constant extrusion rates, using a constant sufficiently large retraction would be fine, since the pressure to releve and restore would be the same.
 However, slicers don't use constant extrusion rates, they slow down for outer edges and corners.
 Also printers cannot instantaneously reach the requested line-speed, and have to accelerate and